harelba/q/README.markdown

 * Handling of gzipped files
 * Output delimiter matching and selection
 * Output beautifier
+* man page when installed through the RPM package

 ## Requirements
 * Just Python 2.5 and up or Python 2.4 with sqlite3 module installed.